 Adding both output:

 Adding a non-linear function after a linear equation enriches the complexity of our model.
-These methods are called activation function.
+These methods are called activation functions.
 Common functions are tanh and ReLU.

 Sigmoid

-Sigmoid is one of the earliest function used in deep networks.
-Neverthless, as an activation function, its importance is gradually replaced by other functions like ReLU.
-Currently, sigmoid function is more popular as a gating function in LSTM/GRU (an “on/off” gate) to selectively remember or forget information.
+Sigmoid is one of the earliest functions used in deep networks.
+Nevertheless, as an activation function, its importance has gradually been replaced by other functions like ReLU.
+Currently, the sigmoid function is more popular as a gating function in LSTM/GRU (an “on/off” gate) to selectively remember or forget information.
 The discussion of a sigmoid function often acts as a showcase of explaining issues with deep networks.

 ReLU

-ReLU is one of the most popular activation function.
-Its popularity arries because it works better with gradient descent.
-It performs better than the sigmoid function because the sigmoid node saturates easily and works less efficient with gradient descent.
-(The reasons why some functions work better in gradient descent will explain later.)
+ReLU is one of the most popular activation functions.
+Its popularity arrives because it works better with gradient descent.
+It performs better than the sigmoid function because the sigmoid node saturates easily and works less efficiently with gradient descent.
+(The reasons why some functions work better in gradient descent will be explained later.)

 y=max(0,x) y=max(0,x)